GraemeMalcolm/ready2019/Challenge01.md

 #### Hints

+- If you are using an Azure subscription provided as an employee benefit, the ability to create a GPU-based VM may be restricted to specific regions.
+If you find that no GPU images are available, go back, change regions, and try again.
 - When provisioning the DSVM, specify a **lowercase** user name and be sure to choose **Password** as the authentication type.
 - Jupyterhub is at **https://*your.dsvm.ip.address*:8000**.
 For information about using Jupyterhub, see <a href="https://www.youtube.com/watch?v=4b1G9pQC3KM" target="_blank"> this video</a> or <a href="https://docs.microsoft.com/azure/machine-learning/data-science-virtual-machine/linux-dsvm-walkthrough/?wt.mc_id=OH-ML-ComputerVision#jupyterhub" target="_blank">this document</a>.
 - To get to the Jupyterhub, you must click through the non-private connection warnings in browser - this is expected behavior.